Dr Graeme Buchanan

 Ordinary member

-Mark has a formal research training in physical sciences and have worked subsequently in technical consultancy from which he is now semi-retired.
-He has maintained my childhood interest in ornithology and natural history more widely in a voluntary capacity, primarily with his county ornithological society, the BTO and the BOU.
+Mark has a formal research training in physical sciences and has worked subsequently in technical consultancy from which he is now semi-retired.
+He has maintained his childhood interest in ornithology and natural history more widely in a voluntary capacity, primarily with his county ornithological society, the BTO and the BOU.
 This involvement has stimulated his current primary research interest in the linked themes of long-distance passerine migrant arrival phenology, breeding phenology and range shift in a changing climate.
-Mark further interests in surveying a wider range of species, including breeding waders and Nightjar locally in the Peak District.
+Mark has further interests in surveying a wider range of species, including breeding waders and Nightjar locally in the Peak District.

 Follow Mark on Twitter @markeddowes